 In the winter of 1918 in Haskell County, Kansas, Dr. Lorne Miller knows the season’s influenza is different.
 Confronted with unusual symptoms and rapid deaths, Lorne makes a decision he will regret the rest of his life.
 Seeking salvation, he pursues a vaccine for the devastating disease and finds himself embroiled in a public health crisis, power struggles, and politics.

 In defiance and grief, his daughter Helen joins the army to serve as a nurse on the front lines of World War I. Months later, aboard the ship she sails for France, Helen discovers influenza and knows the contagion has invaded the troops.
-Grappling with her purpose in life, Helen’s journey is further complicated by a budding relationship with one of her patients.
+Grappling with her purpose in life and standing for her beliefs, Helen’s journey is further complicated by a budding relationship with one of her patients.

 As influenza starts to kill millions around the world, father

 This upmarket novel runs about 90,000 words.
 My short story The Enemy Within that inspired my novel received an Honorable Mention in Glimmer Train’s Short Story Award for New Writers.